Lyme Science Blog

 Can Lyme disease cause ADHD-like symptoms in children?

 Yes.
-Lyme disease can cause attention problems, poor concentration, and organizational difficulties that closely resemble ADHD.
+Lyme disease can cause attention problems, poor concentration, and organizational difficulties that resemble ADHD.

-Key signs include physical symptoms (headaches, joint pain), sudden onset, and improvement with antibiotics rather than ADHD medications.
+Clues include physical symptoms, sudden onset, and improvement with antibiotics rather than ADHD medications.

 Should children with ADHD be tested for Lyme disease?

-Testing should be considered when symptoms appear suddenly, include physical complaints, or occur after outdoor exposure in endemic areas.
+Testing may be considered when symptoms are atypical or occur in endemic areas.

 Related Reading